Adhering to DoD Cybersecurity Requirements

 The cybersecurity questionnaire in Exostar is used as a tool to obtain a high-level understanding of a supplier’s ability to protect sensitive information and manage cyber security risk.
 To be clear, performing all activities outlined in the questionnaire does not satisfy the requirements associated with cyber DFARS clause 252.204-7012.
 Suppliers which store/process CDI are responsible for assessing their systems for compliance with the requirements outlined in cyber DFARS clause 252.204-7012.

-(A) Provided to the contractor by or on behalf of DoD in connection with the performance of the contract; or
+A. Marked or otherwise identified in the contract, task order, or delivery order and provided to the contractor by or on behalf of DoD in support of the performance of the contract; or

-(B) Collected, developed, received, transmitted, used, or stored by or on behalf of the contractor in support of the performance of the contract; and
+B. Collected, developed, received, transmitted, used, or stored by or on behalf of the contractor in support of the performance of the contract.

 Controlled Technical Information